Superpat/ancientreligions/ACR_Changelog.md

 Hellenic:

 - Bug fixes and new events for the Artemis event chain from (formerly!) retired CK2 modder cybrxkhan.
 Thanks!
+- Removed custom Roman cultural buildings in favor of the ones provided by vanilla.

 Promethean: